CBIIT/bento-docs/configuration/dashboard.md

 ## Suggested Best Practice
 - Dimension of the External Link Icon = 16 X 16 pixels.
-- Image resolution >= 72 dpi
+- All images should have a resolution >= 72 ppi and should be in the PNG format.
-- Image format is PNG